Transporting your surfboards in a van: a practical guide

 4 - One solution: Newave removable boards

-• A made-to-measure bag
+• A custom-made bag

 5 - a board optimized for your van